MasterInformatic/MI-Stepper/README.md

 				//code here...
 			}
 		},
+		//launched when you are in the last step
 		onFinish: function(){
 			//Example: Disable back button
 			//Example: show data to confirm
 			console.log("This is the last step");
 		},
+		//launched when you press the button 'save'
 		onFinished: function(){
 			//Example: form.submit();
 			console.log("Submit");